Highlights of the Automotive Trends Report

 EPA’s GHG program is an averaging, banking, and trading (ABT) program.
 An ABT program means that the standards may be met on a fleet average basis, manufacturers may earn and bank credits to use later, and manufacturers may trade credits with other manufacturers.
 This provides manufacturers flexibility in meeting the standards while accounting for vehicle design cycles, introduction rates of new technologies and emission improvements, and evolving consumer preferences.

 Figure ES-6.
-GHG Credit Balance for Large Manufacturers, After 2018 Model Year
+GHG Credit Balance for Large Manufacturers, after Model Year 2020

-Overall, the industry was within 1 gram/mile of complying with the standards without using banked credits.
-Individual manufacturers however, used different strategies to maintain compliance in model year 2018.
-Three large manufacturers achieved compliance based on the emission performance of their vehicles, without utilizing additional banked credits.
-Most other large manufacturers used banked or purchased credits, along with technology improvements, to demonstrate compliance in model year 2018.
+Manufacturers used different combinations of technology improvements, banked credits, and purchased credits to achieve compliance in 2020.
+Tesla, Honda, and Subaru achieved compliance based on the emission performance of their vehicles, without requiring additional banked credits.
+All other large manufacturers used banked or purchased credits, along with technology improvements, to achieve compliance in model year 2020.

 Figure ES-7.
-Performance and Standards by Manufacturer, 2018 Model Year
+CO2 Performance and Standards by Manufacturer, Model Year 2020

-8. The industry generated almost as many credits as it used in 2018, maintaining a large bank of credits for future model years
+8. The overall industry used credits for the fifth year in a row to maintain compliance, and there remains a large bank of credits for future years

 Figure ES-8.
 Industry Performance and Standards, Credit Generation and Use